fergalsomers/olm-sample/README.md

 Installing prometheus via OLM worked, but the kube-prometheus also installs an operator and this seems to have less problem (so switched to the kube-prometheus version).

 Installing kube-prometheus community setup.

+Istio gateways match on hostnames, and we have bound ArgoCD and Grafana virtual services to `localhost` and `127.0.0.1` to allow them to both be served.
+A little hack-y admittedly but it works for laptop based access.
+Obviously a real setup would have proper DNS sub-domains.